vuejs/docs/src/guide/essentials/template-syntax.md

 <a @click="doSomething"> ... </a>
 ```

-Here the argument is the event name to listen to: `click`. `v-on` has a corresponding shorthand, namely the `@` character.
+Here, the argument is the event name to listen to: `click`. `v-on` has a corresponding shorthand, namely the `@` character.
 We will talk about event handling in more detail too.

 ### Dynamic Arguments